TheJosh/carflix/README.md

 Carflix has been tested with a Raspberry Pi 3A which has WiFi support.
 You can also put the PI into "Access Point" mode for fully remove video hosting.

-1. Download this repository onto the RPi
+1. Download this repository onto the RPi -- `git clone https://github.com/TheJosh/carflix.git`
 2. Install the GO libraries with `sudo apt install golang`
 3. Install ffmpeg for thumbnail generation, `sudo apt install ffmpeg`
 4. Run with `./run.sh`